olewsaa/amateur-radio/pat-doc/config.json.md

     "schedule": {},
     "version_reporting_disabled": false

-## Ending curly bracet
+## Ending curly brackets
 ```
 }
 ```

-It's important to make sure the commas and curley brackets are correct.
+It's important to make sure the commas and curly brackets are correct.
-A good editor is helpful when ediing json files.
+A good editor is helpful when editing json files.